m13253/JKSN/README.md

 The use of lengthless array is discouraged, since it reduces the robustness and burdens the JKSN decoder.

+#### Padding byte:

+    0xca: another control byte is followed

+Padding byte does nothing.
+It can be used when the transport requires some padding.

 #### Delta encoded integers:

 An Integer is followed after `0xdb` `0xdc` `0xdd` `0xde` `0xdf`, representing an integer that is larger than the previous occurred integer by n.